davidmuradov/elp/README.md

 looks, it would make sense to start working on functions that would detect a plate in a normal image and send the result to the rest of the program.

+- Perhaps implement the Canny edge detector to obtain plate contours.

 - Lots of optimizations in image processing.

+- Keep note that multithreading can be used to optimize image processing.